Here are PRCA policies on email and other issues and the PRCA By Laws.

 Today, we see this original mission as ever more necessary as recreational and industrial pressure on the forest increase.
 This at a time when government staffing has decreased.
 We wish to note particularly that the Association is not an advocate for any particular recreational interest, industry, or even citizen advocacy group, but that our primary interest is for the health and integrity of the forest itself.

 Even today the Association continues to remain active, first of all by trying to make sure that these agreements and precedents which have been reached are kept and by assisting the forest managers in every way we can.

-Our activities include making sure that a representative of the Association serves on the Pigeon River Country Advisory Council and its various committees, funding a university-level intern to assist the forest manager each summer, recruiting weekend volunteers to staff the forest headquarters, publishing a quarterly newsletter apprising members of forest issues, and volunteering on conservation projects like wildlife surveys trail repair.
+Our activities include making sure that a representative of the Association serves on the Pigeon River Country Advisory Council and its various committees, funding a university-level intern to assist the forest manager each summer, recruiting weekend volunteers to staff the forest headquarters and the Discovery Center, publishing a quarterly newsletter apprising members of forest issues, and volunteering on conservation projects like wildlife surveys, trail repair and maintenance.

 In these ways we hope to continue to serve the needs of the forest as well as of the public which continues to value it as a very special place.
 We invite you to join us, both by your financial support and if you wish, by volunteering your time and efforts in some of the activities listed above.

 Any person interested in helping protect the Pigeon River Country and its resources and wildlife is invited to join us.
 Individual memberships are $20 per year, or family memberships are $25 per year (federal tax deductible).
 Members will receive a quarterly newsletter and are invited to the annual open membership meeting, held at the Discovery Center building, We gather on the third Saturday in July and have a lively meeting.
 We hear reports from the PRCA intern, various members of the DNR staff, the PRCA treasurer and we offer a public comment time so attendees can aire their comments, concerns and opinions of what is happening in the Pigeon River Country State Forest.